cheap-glitch/vim.help/CONTRIBUTING.md

     * comments  and commit messages in  the imperative style, with  an uppercase letter at the beginning and no full stop at the end

-3. If you modify or add to the behaviour of the parser, write or adapt the tests needed to cover  the newly supported cases.
-Tests are  extremely important to ensure the long-term improvement of the code.
+3. If you modify or add to the  behaviour of the parser, **please write or adapt the tests needed** to  cover the newly supported cases.
+Tests are absolutely the essential to long-term maintenance of the code!

-## About the parsers
+## About the parser

+### General operation

 Each raw help  file is parsed and turned  into an HTML blob.
 The  process is the same for every file:

-1. The parser reads  the file is line by  line and creates a tree  of nodes from it.
+1. The parser reads  the file line by line and creates a  tree of nodes from it.
    Each  node represents  an HTML  element,  and therefore  has a  type and  can optionally contain several children
    (cf. [`parser/ast.js`](https://github.com/cheap-glitch/vim.help/blob/master/src/parser/ast.js))